Marrow (character)

-Marrow (Sarah) is a superheroine appearing in media published by Marvel Comics, commonly in association with the X-Men.
-She is depicted as a mutant whose bones grow out of her skin.
+Marrow (Sarah) is a fictional character appearing in American comic books published by Marvel Comics.
+Created by writer Jeph Loeb and artist David Brewer, the character first appeared in Cable #15 (September 1994).
+Marrow belongs to the subspecies of humans called mutants who are born with superhuman abilities.
+She is able to make her bones grow out of her skin.
 These can be removed from her body, providing her with potential knives, clubs, and body armor.

-As a child, Marrow was taken in by the Morlocks, a band of grotesque-looking mutants who hid in tunnels beneath New York City.
+As a child, Sarah was taken in by the Morlocks, a band of grotesque-looking mutants who hid in tunnels beneath New York City.
 As a young adult, she formed the violent splinter cell Gene Nation until, under the orders of Morlock leader Callisto, she joined the X-Men to redeem herself.
 She made progress controlling her powers and learning a moral code, but eventually fell in with the paramilitary group Weapon X.

-Marrow first appeared in Cable #15 (Sept.
-1994) and was created by writer Jeph Loeb and artist David Brewer.
-However, The Uncanny X-Men writer Scott Lobdell and artist Joe Madureira defined her powers and temperament.
-She later appeared as Marrow in X-Men Prime (1995).

 Publication history

-Sarah first appeared in Cable #15 (Sept.
-1994) as a child, and was created by writer Jeph Loeb and artist David Brewer.
-She later appeared as Marrow in X-Men Prime (1995).
+Marrow debuted in Cable #15 (September 1994), created by writer Jeph Loeb and artist David Brewer.
+She later appeared as Marrow in the 1995 X-Men Prime one-shot.
+She appeared in the 2000 Spidey/Marrow one-shot, the 2006 X-Factor series, and the 2019 Marauders series.